kosielemmer/filamento/README.md

    ```
    python app.py
    ```
+3. The application will print instructions for accessing it, including:
+   - The WSL IP address
+   - How to set up port forwarding from Windows
+   - How to access the application from your network

-3. Access the web interface via a web browser at the URL provided in the console output.
+4. Follow the printed instructions to access the web interface via a web browser.

 ## Customization